 Pel que fa a l'oferta d'oci nocturn de la Costa Blanca, la trobaràs en moltes de les seves localitats costaneres, principalment a Benidorm i Alacant.
 And if you are looking for night-time leisure in the Costa Blanca, you will find what you want in many of its coastal towns.

 Several towns on the Costa Blanca share popular traditions.
 In March there are the Fallas, the emblematic festival of the Valencian Community: a fascinating spectacle in which figures created for the occasion are set on fire.
 Other events associated with fire are the Bonfires of Saint John, which light up the night of 23 June to welcome summer.
 Many coastal villages commemorate the Fiesta of the Our Lady of Carmen, on 16 July, with maritime processions.

 Also popular is the Festival of Moors and Christians. at Alcoy, in April, with crowds in the streets and spectacular processions; the Bous a la Mar at Denia, in July, amateur bullfights in which the animals end up in water; the Living Chess in Jábea, also in July, in which children reproduce a famous game of chess; and the Mystery of Elche, in August, a famous and ancient religious performance of medieval origins.

 1 out of 1 people recommend staying here

 Sights and attractions

 Outside this house in Las Piscinas, SpainThis house is in a quiet area near the beach.
-It has a shared pool, a balcony, a barbecue and a garden.
-Car hire is not necessary as the house is less than a 15 minute walk to a large selection of shops, bars, restaurants; however parking is available if required.
+It has a shared pool, a balcony, a barbecue, a garden and a swimming pool.
+Car hire is recommended as the house is less than a 15 minute walk to at least a couple of shops, bars and restaurants; however parking is available if required.

 Prices and availability